Cascoda/cascoda-sdk/posix/app/chilictl/README.md

                 Set the .bin application file to flash to the device(s) -o <filepath>, --ota-boot-file=<filepath>
+                Set the .bin ota bootloader file to flash to the device(s) -m <filepath>, --manu-data-file=<filepath>
-                Set the .bin ota bootloader file to flash to the device(s) -d, --dfu-update
+                Set the .bin manufacturer data file to flash to the device(s) -d, --dfu-update
                 Update the DFU region itself, rather than the application.
         -e, --external-flash-update
                 Use the external flash update procedure (or OTA update) to flash the new binary.
 This is only supported by devices with a 2nd level bootloader (ota-bootloader.bin) flashed alongside an application binary which supports ota upgrade.
+        -c, --clear-aprom
+                Clear the entire application flash region.
         --ignore-version
                 Ignore the version check on the device to be flashed.
 Warning: Flashing will not work if device firmware is older than v0.14.
 ```